RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Main05.JPG" alt="Description" width="500">
 </p>

-In the table below all the major custom IC found on the mainboard are listed.
-As can be seen from the table the custom MOS chips were produced during a time interval from week 03 in 1983 to week 04 in 1984.
-I think it is a fair guess that this Commodore 64 were manufactured sometime during winter of 1984.
+The table below lists all major custom ICs found on the mainboard.
+As shown, the MOS chips were produced between week 03 of 1983 and week 04 of 1984, suggesting this Commodore 64 was likely manufactured during the winter of 1984.

 | Chip/Area | Manufactor | Version | Date code | Socket | Note |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|